xerdrop/UOMI-TeESTNET-Auto-Bot/README.md

 # UOMI Testnet Auto Bot

-An automation tool for  token trading, liquidity management, and balance tracking on the **UOMI Testnet**.
+An automation tool for  token trading, liquidity management, and balance tracking on the **UOMI Testnet**

 ## ✨ Features